 Q: What is your editing style?
 A: I edit light.
 I aim to create images with a wide tonal range, balanced contrast, bright (but not over-saturated) colors, and a touch of warmth.
-I don't use filters or AI--I edit each image by hand individually to ensure consistency across a set, address individual issues in an image's exposure, and better meet my editing goals.
+I don't use generic filters or AI--I edit each image by hand individually to ensure consistency across a set, address individual issues in an image's exposure, and better meet my editing goals.
 You can see an example of a RAW vs. Edited image below.
-For specific types of images, or at the request of the client, I am happy to edit more dramatically--such as for artist or modeling portraits.
+For specific types of sessions, or at the request of the client, I am happy to edit more dramatically--such as for artist, branding, or modeling portraits.
 I may do split-toning, add or alter grain or vignetting, adjust blacks and whites, or change the tonal map of the image.

 Q: What is the difference between 'editing' and 'retouching'?
 A: 'Editing' is when I take a raw photo (unaltered, straight from the camera), and make basic adjustments to the image to give it a clean, professional look.
 These adjustments include color balance, exposure, contrast, sharpness, cropping, and lens correction, among others.
 'Retouching' is taking an edited photo and making further adjustments, usually in relation to the subjects within the photograph: smoothing blemishes, removing flyaway hairs and small background distractions, or compensating for unsightly shadows.